continuitydrift/eth-denver-2022/chapter-15.md

 # 15: Memes

-No one was hurt, physically or severely.

-Matty did believe, as Chase, Dana, and Babacar saw, that her family was burning, inside their car.
+Matty believed, as Chase, Dana, and Babacar saw, that her family was burning, inside their car.
 She couldn't get close enough to tell, and while no one restrained her, several people shouted at her not to walk into the flames.
 It was, more than their voices, the heat that stopped her.

-And then Brian, his hand on her elbow, then, when she faced him, both of his arms around her.
+And then Brian had his hand on her elbow, and, when she faced him, both of his arms around her neck.
 Jenny and Ras.

 When they were sure no one was hurt, the band started playing again, taking the time between songs to point anyone who might be showing signs of post traumatic shock towards the triage tent backstage (a camping tent someone had pitched just outside the driver's side door of their tour bus).